Claire56/salon-yo/README.md

 * [Future Features](#Future-Features)

 ## Overview
-Have you ever wondered how much your home would cost if it were in a different location?? well if you have, Zyzy is here for you.
-Zyzy is a fun web app that users can enjoy by finding out how much their home would cost if it where in a different location.
-The brain of the app was built using the gradient boasting machine learning algorithm.
-This included a long task of exploring and wrangling data, using pandas, matplotlib and seaborn.
-To make the best predictions, I explored three machine learning algorithmns as you will see in the demo to get a better feel of each one's contribution.
+Looking for the right place to go to get a service can sometimes be frastrating if you are new to the area.
+Salon-Yo, is designed to help users find the right saloon based on their need.

 #### Usage
-once the user gets to my homepage, I present to them the scope of the app(the available cities) They are then required to provide features of their home and also to choose a city of interest.
-That information is then sent to a handler and is used to predict the price of their house.
+once the user gets to my homepage, they are required to enter their location and what they need
-In return they get the estimated price of their home in their chosen city and a few general statistics will be shown using chart.js